 We would like to thank everyone who entered the 2017 competition and congratulate our first, second and People’s Choice prize winners.

 To see all of our sixteen finalists browse through the images below.

 Finalist: Dr Arry Tanusondjaja, Research Fellow, School of Marketing

 Image Title: Why settle for a piece of sky, when you can fly and soar?

 The glass object reflects the blue sky above – in the midst of a seemingly mundane and unorganised background.This image is a reference to Arry’s research interest at the Ehrenberg-Bass Institute for Marketing Science: organisations focusing too much on a sliver of the market, without aiming high.
 In line with the Laws of Growth research, brands should aim to maximise their physical availability (“making them easy to purchase”) and mental availability (“making them come to mind when consumers are ready to purchase”).
 The image is also applicable to research at the University of South Australia more generally.
 Research findings are not limited to geography – they have the potential to fly and soar globally.

-Finalist: Callum Sleep, Course Developer, School of Natural and Built Environments
+Finalist: Callum Sleep, Masters by Research student, School of Natural and Built Environments

 Image Title: A green transport future